Amrutha-korumilli/Scream_Detection_Voice/README.md

 # Automatic Scream Detector

+# Description:
-# An application that automatically detects human screams during hazardous situations and speed dial emergency numbers along with the location of the person.
+    An application that automatically detects human screams during hazardous situations and speed dial emergency numbers saved in the app       along with the location of the person.